CemalUnal/cloud-native-application-development-workshop/example-docker-commands/readme.md

 b1016282ac96        test-network        bridge              local
 ```

-Start a Redis container that is attached to the `test network`:
+Start a Redis container that is attached to the `test-network`:

 ```bash
 docker run -d --network=test-network --name=redis redis
 ```

-Start an Alpine linux container that is also attached to the `test network` and try to ping redis container:
+Start an Alpine linux container that is also attached to the `test-network` and try to ping redis container:

 ```bash
 docker run --network=test-network --name=alpine alpine ping redis